17 different things to do on the Sunshine Coast

 You should try: Mudjimba Beach

 Any Sunshine Coaster worth their salty hair has spent many a sun-drenched day at Sunshine Beach.
-Both the patrolled and dog beach sections are popular with beach-goers looking to escape the hub-bub of Hastings and Noosa Main Beach.
-But, if you’re after even fewer crowds with the same surf-pounded shores, then Mudjimba is your jam.
+Both the patrolled and dog beach sections are popular with beach-goers looking to escape the hubbub of Hastings Street and Noosa Main Beach.
+But, if you’re after even fewer crowds with the same surf-pounded shores, then point your bonnet towards Mudjimba.

 If you’ve done: Kings Beach rock pools

-The Sunshine Coast is to beaches what Kanye West is to his own ego (i.e. inseparable).
-And while there are plenty of places to lay out a beach towel and get your fix of vitamin D, finding a rock pool to soak in – like it’s some kind of natural spa – involves a little more effort.
+While there are plenty of Sunshine Coast beaches to lay out a beach towel, finding a rock pool to soak in – like it’s some kind of natural spa – involves a little more effort.

-The flat, easily accessed, tidal rock pools at Kings Beach in Caloundra are the obvious choice for rock pool hoppers but head just one hour north to find the Fairy Pools in Noosa National Park.
+The flat, easily accessed, tidal rock pools at Kings Beach in Caloundra are the obvious choice for rock pool seekers, but for something a little more out of the way, head to Mothar Mountain Rock Pools.

 If you’ve done: Cafe by the Beach